primehostai/primehostai.github.io/docs/index.md

 ---
 # About us:

 PrimeHost is an AI-powered guest messaging platform for Hotels & STR managers.
 It's a startup founded by a property manager and an all-star team of software engineers.
-Backed by leading investors in the Short Term Rental Industry, our mission is to **Make your guest interactions effortless & change the way guest communication works.**
+Backed by leading investors in the Short Term Rental Industry, our mission is simple: **Make your guest interactions effortless & change the way guest communication works.**

 Guest communication is **key** in a successful Hospitality business.
 If you think about it, it's the **only** way that the property can provide personalized experiences, go the extra mile for their guests, show true commitment & eventually create an emotional bond that will revent into awesome reviews & repetitive customers.

 **What's the catch?** Great communication is **extremely time consuming!**

-You need to be available 24/7 for your guest's needs, always respond with clear & effective messages, keep a professional tone & of course, instantly handle emergencies. **What if there was another way?**
+You need to be available 24/7 for your guest's needs, always respond with clear & effective messages, keep a professional tone & of course, instantly handle emergencies.
+As you grow your successful business & serve lot's of customers, it's inevitable to lose in quality. **What if there was another way?**

 Your **All-in-One** AI Assistant, trained on the property to help you serve guests 24/7.
 In one word, **PrimeHost!**

-1. Learns from the previous conversations of your properties
+1. Learns from the previous conversations of your properties, so it's super easy to set up.

-2. Helps with daily questions & inquiries
+2. Helps with daily questions & inquiries.

-3. Sends you Emergency alerts & notifications
+3. Sends you emergency alerts & notifications so you can prioritise your time.

-4. Reports back to you with real time data insights
+4. Reports back to you with real time data insights, the most valuable source available.

 # How it works:

 Firstly, you need to connect PrimeHost to your existing communication platforms (OTAs, Whatsapp etc).
-PrimeHost will then have access to your information & guest messages, in order to train your assistant & learn from your previous conversations.
+PrimeHost will then have access to your online information & guest messages, which will utilise to train your assistant & learn from your previous conversations.

 **Suggested replies:**